Scott Plank

-Scott Chapman Plank (November 11, 1958 – October 24, 2002) was an American actor who played Nick Reardon on Melrose Place, and as Wiley Farrell on Air America.
+Scott Chapman Plank (November 11, 1958 – October 24, 2002) was an American actor who played Nick Reardon in Melrose Place, and as Wiley Farrell in Air America.

 Life and acting career

-Scott Plank was born in Washington, D.C. on November 11, 1958.
+Scott Plank was born in Washington, D.C., on November 11, 1958.

 Plank's last feature film was the movie Holes (2003) starring Sigourney Weaver and Jon Voight, in which he had the supporting role of Trout Walker.
 In addition he appeared in The Flying Dutchman in 2001, which co-starred Rod Steiger, Saints and Sinners in 1994, The In Crowd in 1988, Panama Sugar in 1990, which co-starred Oliver Reed, and finally Without Evidence (1995), which co-starred Angelina Jolie.

 His television credits include appearances in The Division (2001), Sons and Daughters (1991), Air America (1998) and Melrose Place (1992).
 In 1989, Plank starred as Sgt.
 Vincent Hanna in the TV movie L.A.
 Takedown, directed by Michael Mann (Al Pacino played Hanna in Mann's 1995 theatrical remake, Heat).

 Plank had an extensive theatre background that spans from Broadway to Regional theatre in Los Angeles.
 He was in the original cast of Dreamgirls on Broadway and toured for many years with A Chorus Line in which he played various roles.
 Regional theatre roles include Hurlyburly co-starring alongside Sean Penn, and a one-act play Kindness of Women, written and directed by Sean Penn.